Anurag-0-1-A/fbeats/README.md

 IoT central has a user-friendly UI that allows us to monitor device conditions, create rules, and manage millions of devices easily.
 ### Create IoT Central Application from Portal
 1. Log in to your Azure Portal.
-2. Click on + Create a new resource.
+2. Click on + **Create a new resource**.
-3. Search IoT Central and click on IoT Central Application.
-Then click on Create.
+3. Search IoT Central and click on **IoT Central Application**.
+Then click on **Create**.
 4. Fill in the details for the IoT App.
   - 1. Give your app a name such as lab1sensor.
   - 2. Select your subscription.
   - 3. Create a new resource group for the whole lab.
 In this case, I have named it Lab1.

   Resource groups are logical groupings of Azure services, allowing you to manage all the services for a particular application or project together.
 At the end of this workshop, this Resource Group will be deleted, deleting all the services created.
-  - 4. Select Standard 1 for the Pricing plan.
+  - 4. Select **Standard 1** for the Pricing plan.
-  - 5. In this case we are going to create the app from scratch, so we chose a custom application in Template.
+  - 5. In this case we are going to create the app from scratch, so we chose a **custom application** in Template.
   - 6. Select your location.
-  - 7. Click on Create.
+  - 7. Click on **Create**.
 5. After that, your IoT Central app will start the deployment.
-Once it is finished, just click on Go to Resource.
+Once it is finished, just click on **Go to Resource**.
-6. To access the IoT Application Dashboard just press on the IoT Central Application URL hyperlink.
+6. To access the IoT Application Dashboard just press on the **IoT Central Application URL hyperlink**.

 ### Create a Device Template
 Azure IoT Central can work with multiple types of devices, and multiple devices per device type.
 Device types are defined using templates - these specify the capabilities of the device including the telemetry that can be received from the device and commands that can be sent to it.
 The environment sensor captures temperature, humidity, air pressure, soil moisture, and light conditions.
 You will need to define a template that has these values on it, so they can be received from the Pi.
-1. From the left panel select Device Template.
-Then click on + New.
+1. From the left panel select **Device Template**.
+Then click on **+ New**.
-2. Select the IoT Device template.
+2. Select the **IoT Device** template.
-3. Select the Next: Customize button.
+3. Select the **Next: Customize** button.
-4. Select the Next: Review button.
+4. Select the **Next: Review** button.
-5. Select the Create button.
+5. Select the **Create button**.
-6. Name the template SensorMonitor.
+6. Name the template `SensorMonitor`.

 Once the template is created, you need to add capabilities to it.
 These are defined using capability models, which define the capabilities of all devices that will use this template.
 Capability models are made up of three parts:
--	Interfaces - these are reusable collections of capabilities and are grouped into three categories:
+-	**Interfaces** - these are reusable collections of capabilities and are grouped into three categories:
-  - 1. Telemetry - actual values detected and sent by the device, for example in a thermostat it could be the current detected temperature
+  - 1.	**Telemetry** - actual values detected and sent by the device, for example in a thermostat it could be the current detected temperature
-  - 2. Properties - settings on the device, for example in a thermostat it could be the desired temperature.
+  - 2.	**Properties** - settings on the device, for example in a thermostat it could be the desired temperature.
 These can be set by the device, or via Azure IoT Central and synced to the device.
-  - 3. Commands - calls that can be made on the device, optionally passing data.
+  - 3.	**Commands** - calls that can be made on the device, optionally passing data.
 For example, in a thermostat, it could be called by a mobile app to send a request to change the desired temperature.
--	Cloud properties - these are properties set in Azure IoT Central against a device, but not synced to the device.
+-	**Cloud properties** - these are properties set in Azure IoT Central against a device, but not synced to the device.
 For example, a device could have a cloud property for the account name of the owner, the devices’ location, or the date it was last serviced.
--	Views - these are dashboards for a device that can contain charts, data values, and other information allowing you to visualize telemetry or send commands.
+-	**Views** - these are dashboards for a device that can contain charts, data values, and other information allowing you to visualize telemetry or send commands.
 The environment sensor needs a capability model created, with an interface defined for the telemetry values being sent, a command to indicate that the plant needs watering, and a view to visualize these values.
-1. Select the Custom capability model
+1. Select the **Custom** capability model
-Add an interface
+**Add an interface**
-2. Add a new interface to the capability model by selecting the top-level Environment sensor item in the menu and selecting +Add interface
+2. Add a new interface to the capability model by selecting the top-level Environment sensor item in the menu and selecting **+Add interface**
-3. Select Custom
+3. Select **Custom**
 4. This interface needs 5 telemetry values added to it for the temperature, humidity, soil moisture, and light level.
 Telemetry values have the following properties:
--	Display name - this defines what is shown on a view to display the value
+-	**Display name** - this defines what is shown on a view to display the value
--	Name - this map to the values being sent from the device
+-	**Name** - this map to the values being sent from the device
--	Capability type - this defines what type of value this is, and includes some standard types such as temperature or pressure.
+-	**Capability type** - this defines what type of value this is, and includes some standard types such as temperature or pressure.
--	Schema - this defines the data type for the value being received, such as an integer or a floating-point number
+-	**Schema** - this defines the data type for the value being received, such as an integer or a floating-point number
--	Unit - this defines the unit, for now, telemetry types, for example, °C for temperatures.
+-	**Unit** - this defines the unit, for now, telemetry types, for example, °C for temperatures.
--	Select the + Add capability button to add new capabilities, and add the following five values:
+-	Select the **+ Add capability** button to add new capabilities, and add the following five values:

 Display Name	Name	Capability Type	Semantic Type	Schema	Unit Temperature	temperature	Telemetry	Temperature	Double	°C